DR.SANTOSH S. MATHAPATI

 1) Development of tissue based (biological) medical devices

-The use of heart valves, patches, or valved conduits in cardiovascular surgery, particularly in paediatric cardiac surgery, is a widely accepted surgical technique for repair or reconstruction of cardiovascular anatomical deficiencies.
-Homografts, xenografts, or synthetic or mechanical prosthetic devices are commonly implanted during these surgical procedures.
+Homografts, xenografts, or synthetic or mechanical prosthetic devices are commonly implanted during these surgical procedures or soft tissue repair.
 These grafts, however, suffer from disadvantages such as lack of growth potential, have limited durability, and are associated with an increased incidence of repeated surgeries.
-My laboratory focuses on how these drawbacks can probably be addressed and overcome through the development of living, biologic tissue-engineered valves, patches, and conduits.
+Our laboratory focuses on how these drawbacks can probably be addressed and overcome through the development of living, biologic tissue-engineered valves, patches, hydrogels, and conduits.
 The purpose of this study is not only to focus solely on methods by which biomaterials are processed but also to assess the ability of such techniques to produce mechanically and biologically suitable tissue surrogates.

 2) Pluripotent Stem Cell-Derived Organoid (Hepatic, Neural and Cardiac) Engineering